brettvac/brettvac.github.io/docs/embed-video-without-iframe-Joomla.md

 ## **Displaying Video Façades In Joomla Using Sourcerer**

-I discovered a secret weapon: [**Sourcerer**](https://regularlabs.com/sourcerer) by Regular Labs.
+I discovered a secret weapon: <a href="https://regularlabs.com/sourcerer" target="_blank" rel="nofollow"><strong>Sourcerer</strong></a>, a Joomla! component by Regular Labs.
 This tool is a beast.
 It allows you to put raw code—PHP, JavaScript, CSS—right into your content.
 It was like being handed a loaded gun.
 I could do anything.

 With Sourcerer in my bag of tricks, I went looking for the raw ingredients to build my own solution.

-The first was [**Lite Youtube Embed**](https://github.com/paulirish/lite-youtube-embed) by Paul Irish.
-This guy is a wizard.
+The first was <a href="https://github.com/paulirish/lite-youtube-embed" target="_blank" rel="nofollow"><strong>Lite Youtube Embed</strong></a> by Paul Irish.
+This guy is a **wizard**.
 He had written a script that renders a YouTube video faster than a sneeze.
 It loads a lightweight image—the façade—that looks exactly like the video player.
 When you click it, *boom*, it swaps in the real video.
 It’s brilliant.
 It saves all that heavy lifting for when the user actually wants to watch.

-The second discovery was [**Lite Vimeo Embed**](https://github.com/chriswthomson/lite-vimeo-embed/) by Chris Thomson.
+The second discovery was <a href="https://github.com/chriswthomson/lite-vimeo-embed/" target="_blank" rel="nofollow"><strong>Lite Vimeo Embed</strong></a> by Chris Thomson.
 It was the same concept but for Vimeo.
 I use Vimeo for my premium content, so this was a non-negotiable requirement.
 I had the tools.
 I had the "glue" (Sourcerer).
 I felt like a mad scientist.
 I started pasting these scripts directly into my articles using Sourcerer tags.

 It worked\!
 My pages were flying.
 The Google PageSpeed scores went through the roof.
 But then, reality hit me like a ton of bricks.